iccmr-quantum/OSC-Qasm/README.md

 ```
 Now you can open the [udp_qasm.maxpat](udp_qasm.maxpat) in Max 8 and start sending messages with _The QAC Toolkit_.

+When you're done working with udp_qasm.py you can leave the virtual environment with
+- on mac & windows: `deactivate`

 ### Additional arguments
 You can also set some additional arguments and flags in front of `python udp_qasm.py`: